descensiontohell/osusettings.info/docs/en_Terms_of_Reference.md

 - For players with a global rank of 1-10000 there is an automatic update of rank and performance points.
 The script gets information from osu!api and updates it in the database
 - For players with a rank below 10000 the updating of a rank and points of productivity happens only when they log in

-# 8. Tracking history of player settings
+# 8. Tracking Player Settings History

-TBD
+For each player, there is a view of the settings history available.
+To do this, each time you update your settings, the update date is set, and the previous entry is added to the "past settings", which are sorted by date

-# 9. Authorized Users Features
+# 9. Authorized Users Capabilities

-TBD
+After implementing authorization with osu!auth, users have the ability to change any of their settings themselves.
+This saves old data in the settings history.
+The user can also generate an image of his settings data that can be shared later.

-# 10. Generating a card with settings
+# 10. Generating a MAP

-TBD
+When generating a settings card, user can select what settings they want to add to it.
+The structure of the image is determined by the preset HTML / CSS style.